Nat1405/newer-nifty/README.rst

 .. code-block:: text

-   runNifty linearPipeline -i
+   runNifty nifsPipeline -i

 To run Nifty in full-automatic mode with default input parameters, provide the -f flag and a full local path to the raw data or a Gemini Program ID string (Eg: GN-2013A-Q-62).

 .. code-block:: text

-   runNifty linearPipeline -f <data_location>
+   runNifty nifsPipeline -f <data_location>